Spot-winged antshrike

-The spot-winged antshrike (Pygiptila stellaris) is a species of bird in the family Thamnophilidae.
-It is monotypic within the genus Pygiptila.
-It is found in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Peru, Suriname, and Venezuela, where its natural habitat is subtropical or tropical moist lowland forests.
+The spot-winged antshrike (Pygiptila stellaris) is a species of bird in subfamily Myrmornithinae of family Thamnophilidae, the "typical antbirds".
+It is found in Bolivia, Brazil, Colombia, Ecuador, Guyana, Peru, Suriname, Venezuela, and possibly French Guiana.

+Taxonomy and systematics

 The spot-winged antshrike was described and illustrated by the German naturalist Johann Baptist von Spix in 1825 and given the binomial name Thamnophilus stellaris.
 The current genus Pygiptila was erected by the English zoologist Philip Sclater in 1858.
+The spot-winged antshrike is the only member of that genus.

+The further taxonomy of the spot-winged antshrike is unsettled.
+The International Ornithological Committee and the Clements taxonomy assign it these four subspecies: